Vitamin D: The Sunshine Vitamin. Benefits, natural sources, deficiency, how to fix it

-Which are the symptoms that you could be deficient of Vitamin D?
+Which are the symptoms that you could be deficient in Vitamin D?

-· Getting sick or infected often (Vitamin D has an important role in keeping immune system strong in order to fight viruses and bacteria that cause illness).
-This is because there is a great talking nowadays about Vitamin D as potential help in fighting Covid 19.
+· Getting sick or infected often (Vitamin D has an important role in keeping the immune system strong to fight viruses and bacteria that cause illness).
+This is because there is great talking nowadays about Vitamin D as a potential help in fighting Covid 19.

 · Excessive Fatigue and Tiredness (there can be many causes of these, but Vitamin D deficiency is one of them)